devonberry/airflow-role/README.md

 ## Role Variables

-The `airflow_defaults_config` structure defines the variables and their defaults.
+The `airflow_defaults` structure defines the variables and their defaults.
-These defaults get overlayed with `airflow_user_config`, so that playbooks can override whichever variables they see fit.
+These defaults get overlayed by `airflow`, so that playbooks can override whichever variables they see fit.

 > **Warning**
 > Make sure to set a fernet_key and secret_key below to ensure a secure installation.